ataa-elganayni/project_builder/README.md

 Conversion is implemented by ProjectConverter, which maintains two lists of successful and failed conversions.
 Since conversions are independent of dependency among projects, ProjectConverter operates directly on the mapper, converting each project in turn.

 ### Project Builder
-This feature depends on the previous features and it's main purpose is to build a project and all its dependencies.
+This feature depends on the previous features.
+It's main purpose is to build a project and all its dependencies.
 Unlike the conversion, the build stops on first error.
 Building the projects is handled by ProjectBuilder.
 Due to its dependency on the relationship among projects, ProjectBuilder accepts the root project as a parameter.
 Internally, ProjectBuilder uses a stack to build the leaf nodes first.
 For non-leaf nodes, the build process checks the status of each child project and ensures that children are built first.

 ### Auxiliary Libraries